Global healthcare perspectives, local Queensland choices

 About the event

-Panel speakers
+Guest speakers

-Dr Ritu Agarwal
+Professor Ritu Agarwal

 Ritu Agarwal is the Wm.
 Polk Carey Distinguished Professor of Information Systems and Health at the Johns Hopkins Carey Business School.
-She is also the founding co-director of the Center for Digital Health and Artificial Intelligence (CDHAI) Dr. Agarwal is an expert in the strategic use of information technology, digital transformation of healthcare, health analytics, and artificial intelligence applications in health.
+She is also the founding co-director of the Center for Digital Health and Artificial Intelligence (CDHAI).
+Professor Agarwal is an expert in the strategic use of information technology, digital transformation of healthcare, health analytics, and artificial intelligence applications in health.
 Prior to joining the Carey School, she was a Distinguished University Professor and the Robert H. Smith Dean’s Chair of Information Systems at the Robert H. Smith School of Business, University of Maryland, College Park.
 She was also the Founding Director of the Center for Health Information and Decision Systems (CHIDS) at the Smith School.

 Professor Xitong Guo